Newarke Houses Museum: Gardens

 The gardens of the museum are laid out on separate sides of the main building which has an extension into the garden.
 These are laid to box hedges in medieval style maze-like geometric patterns.
 The garden was stocked in Victorian times with a variety of exotic trees and other plants, several of which survive to the present day.
-The end wall of the garden has gun loops, cut in it by Cromwell's troops, the Round-heads, in 1645 during the English Civil War when the Cavalier Prince Rupert was besieging the town.
+The end wall of the garden has gun loops, cut in it by Cromwell's troops, the Roundheads, in 1645 during the English Civil War when the Cavalier Prince Rupert was besieging the town.